The Three Laws of Robotics: What Are They?

 Google’s Robot Constitution (2024)

 Google’s team at DeepMind, an AI-focused research lab, created a set of guidelines as part of its Robot Constitution to ensure the safety and ethical operation of AI-powered robots.
 Inspired by Isaac Asimov’s Three Laws of Robotics, it includes safety-focused prompts that instruct robots to avoid tasks involving humans, animals, sharp objects and electrical appliances.
-This constitution is part of the AutoRT system, which uses computer vision and large language models to help robots gauge their environment in order to make safe, appropriate decisions.
-It also incorporates traditional safety measures, such as automatic force limits and a physical kill switch, to enhance human-robot interaction safety.
+This constitution is part of the AutoRT system, which uses computer vision and large language models to help robots gauge their environments to make safe, appropriate decisions.
+It also incorporates traditional safety measures, such as automatic force limits and a physical kill switch, to enhance human-robot interactions.

 UNESCO’s Report on Robotics (2017)